aredn/documentation/index.rst

 If you would like to see the documentation for a specific AREDN |trade| release, click on the **Read the Docs** label at the bottom of the navigation bar.
 This label shows the version you are currently viewing, but clicking the label bar opens a panel with several other options.
 Here you may choose to view another version of the documentation, and you can also download the entire documentation set in any of several formats *(PDF, ePub, HTML)* for offline use.

-.. note:: AREDN |trade| is a registered trademark of *Amateur Radio Emergency Data Network, Inc.*
+.. note:: AREDN |trade| is a registered trademark of *Amateur Radio Emergency Data Network, Inc.* and may not be used without permission.

 .. toctree::
    :maxdepth: 1